 21A to F. PRISON: Holding area for prisoners of interest and captured PCs.
 21A: Troll Gaoler lairs here, having moved from the cave at area 22.
 Scattered in this filthy chamber is the gaoler's keys and the possessions of any prisoners.
 The Troll disposes bones and waste in the fissure at 21B.

 Mercia the Cleric from New Tyrsis is imprisoned at 21C.
 21D-21F Are empty.

 22. LIMESTONE CAVE: This cave situated 50 feet above the valley floor.
 Excessive noise will attract 1d4 Lacedons from area 23.
 Natural stone steps lead down to a murky pool.

 23. SUBMERGED TOMB: A minor cave-in has caused this tomb to flood with water.
-The dead

-23. SUBMERGED TOMB: A minor cave-in has caused this tomb to flood with water.
 The dead resting within are unquiet and have arisen as 12 Lacedons.
 Standard treasure for each.
 24. THE NEW NECROMANCER KING: A stone slab dominates the centre of the room and bookshelves containing necromantic lore occupy the north and west wall (as area 14).
 A finished, but inanimate Flesh Golem lays on the slab.
 Manse the Deathpriest (Rod of Thunder & Lightning (or equivalent), Flesh Golem Manual (or equivalent), +2 Shield, +3 Chain) carries the blood of demons in his veins, sits at a desk in the NW.
 If necessary, Manse strikes his rod on the floor, alerting the Lacedons from area 23, the Skeletons from area 20 and then tries to activate the Flesh Golem.
-25. MANSE'S CHAMBER: Largely unadorned expent for a pentagram inped with candles on the of Foul Rotting (which formerly belonged to Darghul) and 1000pp.

 25. MANSE'S CHAMBER: Largely unadorned except for a pentagram ringed with candles on the floor.
 Owing to his heritage, this is where Manse meditates instead of sleeping.
+Mercia's Staff of floor.
+Owing to his heritage, this is where Manse meditates instead of sleeping.
 Mercia's Staff of Healing stands in the SW corner.
-A glyph of warding guards a chest containing priest robes, a Periapt
+A glyph of warding guards a chest containing priest robes, a Periapt of Foul Rotting (which formerly belonged to Darghul) and 1000pp.